Crimsondd/DynamoDB-Advanced-Patterns-and-Global-Tables-Streams/content/_index.md

 #### Monitoring & Cost Optimization
 **CloudWatch monitoring** provides real-time visibility into your DynamoDB performance, capacity utilization, and costs.
 Combined with **billing alerts** and **Free Tier tracking**, you can ensure optimal performance while maintaining strict cost control.
 This workshop implements comprehensive monitoring dashboards and automated alerting.

-#### Free Tier Compliance
-**AWS Free Tier** provides generous limits for learning and experimentation.
-This workshop is designed to use only 60% of available Free Tier resources, ensuring zero cost while providing enterprise-grade learning experience.
-All participants will implement production-ready patterns without incurring any charges.

 #### Main Content

 1. [Setup & Infrastructure Deployment](1-setup-infrastructure/)